Oneflow-Inc/oneflow/README.md

   You can check this [doc](oneflow/xrt/README.md) to obtain more details about how to use XLA and TensorRT with OneFlow.

 ## Getting Started
-3 minites to run MNIST
+3 minutes to run MNIST.
 1. Clone the demo code from OneFlow documentation
 ```
 git clone https://github.com/Oneflow-Inc/oneflow-documentation.git